 Ticks all the boxes for the stress free picnic option.
 Lovely location by the river with plenty of grass for your spread, plus a large play area for kids (all free but there is a parking charge).
-You can buy freshly made pizza from The Resolute Café – they’re currently offering takeaway only, but there are benches outside – or nip to the high street for supermarket options.
 There’s usually an ice cream van in situ too.
 Once full up with mini Scotch eggs and sandwiches, take a walk along the river path and ogle the beautiful riverside houses with their private moorings and boats.

 Canal side walks near Kirtlington offer numerous spots to have a picnic in the beautiful Oxfordshire countryside watching the narrow boats glide past, but it’s the old quarry that is Muddy’s favourite.
 Now a nature reserve, there’s a large open flat area that’s ideal for picnics, plus plenty of pathways through the wooded areas where you can scramble around with the kids/dog/on your own and feel at one with nature.

 Abingdon Lock, Oxon

 The water meadows around this lock are gorgeous.
 You can take a wander to Abingdon Bridge which was originally built of stone in 1416.
 Also not far from the lock lies Andersey Island and mediaeval Culham Bridge.
 Numerous spots to put down your picnic blanket and enjoy the meadows and life on the water as the boats pootle by.